(Discover Science and Technology)

 By Doreen Olson

-This badge is designed to focus on an individual structure types such as bridges, dams, tunnels, skyscrapers, cathedrals, or stadiums.
-If you would like to earn this badge as a general category including all of these structures, please see the Manmade Wonders (General) badge.
+This badge is designed to focus on individual structure types such as bridges, dams, tunnels, skyscrapers, cathedrals, or stadiums.
+A separate badge may be earned for each type of structure studied.

 Preschool: Do three requirements including the two starred.